 During the Local Government New Zealand national conference last week leading demographer Professor Natalie Jackson presented on the issues confronting New Zealand’s ageing population.

-The call for plan on ageing Kiwis was featured on the Stuff website and also on Bernard Hickey’s writing an opinion piece for the NZ Herald.
+The call for a plan on ageing Kiwis was featured on the Stuff website and also on Bernard Hickey’s writing an opinion piece for the NZ Herald.

-Indeed, there’s need for New Zealand to consider a demography that’s transitioning rapidly, among others, the ageing strata of the population is one concern that the country should address.
+Indeed, there’s a need for New Zealand to consider demography that’s transitioning rapidly, among others, the ageing strata of the population is one concern that the country should address.

 This demographic factor has a potentially big effect on infrastructure service provision and infrastructure management.